-The Scheme has involved Queen's staff working closely alongside organisations such as Disability Action, The Cedar Foundation and Ulster Supported Employment Limited (USEL), Action Mental Health, The Orchardville Society, who provide invaluable help and support both during the offer process, and through the placement itself.
+It has involved Queen's staff working closely alongside organisations such as Disability Action, The Cedar Foundation and Ulster Supported Employment Limited (USEL), Action Mental Health, and The Orchardville Society, who provide invaluable help and support both during the offer process, and through the placement itself.

 "I will be disappointed when it ends but I am much more confident in my abilities now and less scared of the world of work.."